 We have increasing numbers of students coming to school with food allergies.
 Banning allergenic foods can lull parents into a false sense of security as there is no way of guaranteeing that every child’s lunch box is completely free of potentially harmful ingredients to all other students.
 Supervising children while they are eating and reinforcing our regulation against sharing foods is more efficient in protecting children from foodstuffs to which they are allergic.

 Lady Gowrie Tasmania is the provider of an Outside School Hours Care service on site at The Launceston Preparatory School.
-The program operates from The LPS Kindergarten building, combined with the adjacent outdoor environment.
-The service operates from 3pm until 6pm, Monday to Friday inclusive during school terms (on days when students are expected to attend school).
+The program operates in the LPS Multi-Purpose Hall operating from 3pm until 6pm, Monday to Friday inclusive during school terms (on days when students are expected to attend school).

 The program plans to meet the individual and group needs of children.
 Activities are provided to address the diverse age group of the children that is from 4 - 12 years of age.
 The daily program includes: